-Essential Describe how List risk factors for essential hypertensionand how Hypertension hypertension can be prevented these can be managed Outline the long-term consequences of untreated benign essential hypertension Describe the unti-cated benign essential hypertension management of hypertension Demonstrate an awareness of the importance of blood pressure control as apreventive approach to cardiovascular disease.
-Outline the national guidelines (i.e. NICEguideline) for diagnosing, treating and staging hypertension Describe the effects of hypertension on end-organs and how to assess a patient forthese

-Provide patient education taking into consideration each patient's psychosocialstatus.

-Understand the difficulty, for the patient, of lifestyle modifications that play a key role in the management of hypertension.
+Essential Describe how List risk factors for essential hypertensionand how Hypertension hypertension can be prevented these can be managed Outline the long-term consequences of untreated benign essential hypertension Describe the management of Demonstrate an awareness of the importance of hypertension blood pressure control as apreventive approach to cardiovascular disease.
+Outline the national guidelines (i.e. NICEguideline) for diagnosing, treating and staging hypertension Describe the effects of hypertension on end-organs and how to assess a patient forthese Explain what Hypertensive retinopathy isand be able to identify findings on ophthalmoscopy Provide patient education taking into consideration each patient's psychosocialstatus.
+F Understand the difficulty, for the patient, of lifestyle modifications that play a key role in the management of hypertension.
 Be sensitive to barriers that may prevent successful long-term compliance with drugtherapy in an asymptomatic condition.

-Ischaemic Heart Disease

-Describe the prevention and treatment of ischaemic heart disease Describe and define the initiation of atherosclerosis.

-Describe the underlying pathophysiologyfor angina and the difference between stable and unstable clinical patterns.

-Define and describe the terms prevalence, detection and risk in regard to atherosclerosis.

-Assign a coronary risk percentage (10 year risk level for event %) using the QRISK3 tooland describe the basic principles underlyingrisk stratification.

-Take an accurate and complete history in order to identify a patient's risk profile foratherosclerosis.

-Be able to detect findings on clinical examination that may represent risk for the presence of atherosclerosis

-Recognize the ECG changes indicative of coronary ischemia both on the resting 12lead ECG and stress test.

-Be able to treat active chest pain withsublingual nitroglycerin and aspirin.

-Describe the principles of primary and secondary prevention in ischaemic heartdisease.

-Demonstrate the ability to discuss lifestyle modification to reduce the risk of ischaemic heart disease

-Chronic

-respiratory

-disease

-Describe the general management of chronic respiratory diseases in primary care Obtain, document, and present an ageappropriate medical history, including
+Chronic Describe the general Obtain, document, and present an agerespiratory management of chronic appropriate medical history, including

-- duration and severity of shortness of breath
+disease respiratory diseases in • duration and severity of shortness

+primary care of breath

-- sputum production
+sputum production

-- cough
+• cough

-- wheezing
+wheezing

-- haemoptysis
+haemoptysis

-- fever,
+• fever,

-- abnormal nocturnal/diurnal sleep patterns
+abnormal nocturnal/diurnal sleep patterns

-- patient's occupational history, including current and past exposures, environmental,
+patient's occupational history,

+including current and past

+exposures, environmental,

-- smoking (active and passive).
+smoking (active and passive).

-Perform a physical examination to establish the diagnosis and severity of disease, including

-- accurate assessment of the use of accessory muscles for breathing, - accurate determination of pulsus paradox - accurate recognition of abnormal breath sounds
+Perform a physical examination to establish the diagnosis and severity of disease, including accurate assessment of the use of accessory muscles for breathing, accurate determination of pulsus paradox accurate recognition of abnormal breath sounds

 Generate a differential diagnosis recognizing specific history and physical exam findings that confirm or refute a diagnosis of asthma, chronic bronchitis or COPD.

 Understand when to arrange and how to interpret a chest x-ray, spirometry, sputum culture, and pulse oximetry in the evaluation of patients suffering from obstructive airways disease.

 Describe the basic principles of bronchodilator, corticosteroid, oxygen and antibiotic therapy.

-Describe the role of influenza and pneumococcal vaccine in the care of patients with obstructive airways disease.
-Discuss how poor working, living, and environmental conditions can contribute to respiratory tract disease.
-Asthma Describe the clinical presentation of asthma Describe the management of asthma Define Asthma Describe the symptoms and clinical features of Asthma.
-Describe the diagnosis, treatment and management of asthma Describe the management of an acute exacerbation of asthma Outline national guidance (i.e. NICE and BTS Guidance) on Asthma Describe the risk factors for asthma and how they can be addressed.
-COPD Describe the clinical presentation of COPD Describe the management of COPD Define COPD Describe the symptoms and clinical features of COPD.
-Describe the diagnosis, treatment and management of COPD Describe the management of an acute exacerbation of COPD Outline national guidance (i.e. NICE and BTS Guidance) on COPD Describe the risk factors for COPD and how they can be addressed.
+Respiratory

+1

+Describe the role of influenza and

+pneumococcal vaccine in the care of

+patients with obstructive airways disease.

+Discuss how poor working, living, and

+environmental conditions can contribute to

+respiratory tract disease.

+Asthma Describe the clinical presentation of asthma Define Asthma

+, Describe the symptoms and clinical

+features of Asthma.

+Describe the diagnosis, treatment and

+Describe the management of asthma

+management of asthma Describe the management of an acute

+ustimu exacerbation of asthma

+Outline national guidance (i.e. NICE and

+BTS Guidance) on Asthma

+Describe the risk factors for asthma and

+how they can be addressed.

+COPD Describe the clinical Define COPD

+presentation of COPD

+Describe the symptoms and clinical

+features of COPD.

+Describe the Describe the discussion tractment and

+management of COPD Describe the diagnosis, treatment and management of COPD

+Describe the management of an acute exacerbation of COPD

+Outline national guidance (i.e. NICE and

+BTS Guidance) on COPD

+Describe the risk factors for COPD and how

+they can be addressed.